 After a period of 1 week has elapsed and no conflict has been reported, the assignments are confirmed and the ANA shall upload an updated database document and notify the WG reflector.

 An ANA request from an entity external to the 802.11 WG shall be brought to the 802.11 WG for confirmation.

+An ANA request for a legacy Element ID shall be approved by WG motion.
+Legacy Element IDs are intended for elements in Beacon and Probe Request/Response frames, and current and future “beacon-like” frames.
+By default, requests for Element IDs are allocated from the Element ID Extension space.

+An ANA request for reuse of a previously reserved Element ID shall be approved by WG motion.

 ANA Revocation Procedure

 The TG that has previously requested an assigned number may request revocation of that assigned number.
 The request must be approved by a motion in the TG or WG.